 “The IVA-2 has an incredible number of new features and ways of looking at the data.
 The report option will meet any needs you have and are wonderfully user-friendly.
 Report writing can be onerous and time consuming, but with IVA-2 it’s a dream.
 I liked the old IVA+Plus, but when the new IVA-2 came out – whooo!” – Anthea Stroman, R.N., Daniel Lowrance, Ph.D., Cales Psychology, Arlington, TX

-Now you can have the freedom to administer the IVA-2 at multiple locations without having to pay full-price for additional stations.
+Now you can have the freedom to administer the IVA-2 at an additional location without having to pay full-price for an additional station.
 For a one-time fee, you can add a special license to administer the IVA-2 from a second location.
 This license automatically renews at no additional charge when you renew your IVA-2 license.
 The new IVA-2 remote testing option allows you to administer tests from other locations online, on your iPad or even on your iPhone.
 Test data are uploaded back to your PC and are accessible only from your “master” IVA-2 license.
 Data are securely encrypted, and no PHI goes online.

 Here’s how it works: from your IVA-2 license on your PC, you can generate codes to use IVA-2 test administrations you have purchased on your iPad or iPhone.
 You can then use the iPad or iPhone to administer those tests in a different location.
 The iPad or iPhone functions as a “clicker” so no external mouse is needed.
 You will, however, need headphones or external speakers.
 Once you have administered a test, the data will automatically upload back to your IVA-2 PC in the office.